jpritikin/coach/content/docs/me/_index.md

 - The rock balanced atop of the pile of rocks represents the client.
 - The environment represents my emotional warmth and support.
-- My job is to keep you, the client, well held and protected from a sudden, surprising fall.
+- My job is to keep you, the client, well held and protected.

 You should not hear any unsolicited opinions from me when I am working with you as your counselor.
-And if you do think you hear me express an opinion, I want to know about it.
+If you do think you hear me express an opinion, I want to know about it.

 <table>
 <tr>